thebaldgeek/thebaldgeek.github.io/radiosonde.md

 0.0 0.9 1.4 2.7 3.7 7.7 8.7 12.5 14.4 15.7 16.6 19.7 20.7 22.9 25.4 28.0 29.7 32.8 33.8 36.4 37.2 38.6 40.2 42.1 43.4 43.9 44.5 48.0 49.6
 ```
 I usually copy these into the file at the gain setting area to keep them handy.
 Be sure and set `bias = True` if you need your SDR to power the LNA.
 Be sure and use an SDR that has a Bias-T output and is powerful enough to drive the LNA.
+(Side note, my distaste for software/dongle Bias-T is famous.
+Spend the few bucks and get a physical Bias-T injector and save your self so much stress and lost time).
 One of the best ways I have found to find the best gain for your setup is to plug the dongle into a laptop and run some SDR software to see the sonde signal during a flight and then just adjust the gain for the best signal to noise and make a note of the that gain value and then put it in the station.conf file and restart auto_rx.
 This can be tricky if you don't have a laptop and are running a headless Pi.
 In this case, careful notes and some experimentation over time will be required.
+More tools to help with this process further down the page.

-Next up down the .conf file is the sonde frequency settings.
+Next up in the .conf file is the sonde frequency settings.
-Be sure and look at the notes in the file and set your mix and max frequencies to follow the advice.
+Be sure and look at the notes in the file and set your min and max frequencies to follow the advice.

 Next up is the only/never/always scan section.
 Since I see some common spikes in my area that never seem to go away unless I disconnect the antenna I have added those to the never_scan section, but before you do that, I suggest you make careful note for a few weeks of all the sonde frequencies in use in your area to make sure you don't accidentally add one of those to the never_scan list.